 - Identifying the kind of auditor best suited for your specialized audit project can be overwhelming when you consider the sheer volume of medical coding and auditing certifications that exist.
 Utilizing a well-balanced team of auditors and claims examiners is one of the most important things you can do to ensure your results are high quality.
 These certifications may be indicative of an audit team member and subject matter expert: Certified Professional Coder (CPC), Certified Professional Medical Auditor (CPMA), Certified Fraud Examiner (CFE), Accredited Health Care Fraud Investigator (AHFI), Registered Health Information Technician (RHIT), Certified Coding Specialist (CCS), and many more.

 You’ve got your team together – what’s next?
-Be sure to check back on our blog later this week to learn about citation guidebooks, regulations, claims reviews, quality assurance, and preliminary audit results.
+Check out our follow up post on citation guidebooks, regulations, claims reviews, quality assurance, and preliminary audit results.